 MLA Statement on Academic Freedom (2009)

 Pursuant to a motion approved by the 2007 Delegate Assembly, the Executive Council asked the Committee on Academic Freedom and Professional Rights and Responsibilities to prepare a draft statement on academic freedom for the council’s consideration.
 At its February 2009 meeting, the council received the committee’s draft, revised it, and approved the revised draft as an MLA statement.
+The council further revised the statement in September 2014.

 The central statement of academic freedom is the “1940 Statement of Principles on Academic Freedom and Tenure” created by the American Association of University Professors (AAUP) and the Association of American Colleges and Universities.
 This statement has been revisited and reaffirmed over the years.
 Between 1941 and 2006 more than two hundred organizations in higher education signed the 1940 statement.
 The Modern Language Association endorsed it in 1962 and has a long activist record of supporting the principles of the 1940 statement.
 The MLA reaffirms its 1962 signature of this document.